interaction-lab/HARMONI/harmoni_core/harmoni_pytree/README.md

             visited=snapshot_visitor.visited)
 ```
 You can also decide to manually tick the tree by running `behaviour_tree.tick()` instead of `tick_tock()` function.
-PyTree offers a lot of components and useful tools that developers can use in their trees but here we will mention **compositors** and **blackboards**.
+PyTree offers a lot of components and useful tools that developers can use in their trees but here we will mention **composites** and **blackboards**.
 We recommend reading the documentation for understand all the concepts:   [https://py-trees.readthedocs.io/en/devel/behaviours.html](https://py-trees.readthedocs.io/en/devel/behaviours.html)

-#### Compositors
+#### composites

 Composites are responsible for directing the path traced through the tree on a given tick (execution).
 They are the factories (Sequences and Parallels) and decision makers (Selectors) of a behaviour tree.
 Composite behaviours typically manage children and apply some logic to the way they execute and return a result, but generally don’t do anything themselves.
 Perform the checks or actions you need to do in the non-composite behaviours.